chrisgoringe/mixed-gguf-converter/README.md

     - Default is to apply all available configurations in turn.
 - `-h` can be used to list the help, including the config options available (and no conversion is done)

-Configs are of the form `XY_Z` or `Y_Z` (X, Y and Z being digits), and represent the approximate reduction in GB of the 22GB model.
-So 14_1 produces a model just under 8GB in size.
+Configs are of the form `Y_Z` (Y and Z being digits) for an average number of bits per parameter of `Y.Z`.
 ```
 Configurations current available are:
- 9_0 might just fit on a 16GB card
+ 9_6 might just fit on a 16GB card
-10_6 good balance for 16GB card
+ 8_4 good balance for 16GB card
-12_0 roughly same size as 8bit model
+ 7_4 roughly same size as 8bit model
-14_1 should work on 12GB card
+ 5_9 should work on 12GB card
-15_2 full Q4_1 quantization - smallest currently available
+ 5_1 full Q4_1 quantization - smallest currently available
 ```

 The output files should be placed in `models/unet` and can be loaded with [GGUF Loader Node](https://github.com/city96/ComfyUI-GGUF).